UKCloud/documentation/articles/vmware/vmw-ref-connectivity-options.md

 In the Assured security domain, you'll always have an internet connected edge.
 Access to other networks is as follows:

-- For HSCN you'll need to go through the UKCloud aggregation process
+- For HSCN you'll need to sign up to the terms of the HSCN Connection Agreement

 - For PSN you'll need to get accreditation for the service you want to provide from the PSN Authority